 - People, in general, want to see their friends succeed.
 They’re even happy to cheer on complete strangers toward achieving their goals.
 Having that added cheer section does help fuel your ambition.

-- It will give you bragging rights when you actually achieve your goals, listed and not listed ones.
+- It will give you bragging rights when you actually achieve your goals, both the listed and not listed ones.

 - Let’s face it, we humans are prideful creatures.
 We like to feel rewarded for our efforts.
 Sometimes, all the reward we want is a simple thank-you, and other times we’re after something more.
 Anyone who says that they don’t get a buzz after achieving something… They’re lying.
 Either that, or they’re not human.